kavolorn/VK-ANE/README.md

 - Updated VK iOS SDK to version 1.1.12.
 - Added support for native share dialogs for both Android and iOS.
+- Reduced binary size.

-Update notes:
+Upgrade notes:

-VK.getInstance().getUserToken() now returns object rather than json string.
+- VK.getInstance().getUserToken() now returns object rather than json string.
+- New activity for sharing should be added to manifest.
+- Activities are now in different namespace than before.

 ### 1.2.0